 The RYA recommends that students have the following experience as minimum: 5 days on a yacht, 100 miles experience and 4 hours night watch keeping.

-- Deck work: sail setting and reefing, anchoring, mooring alongside
+- Deck work: sail setting and reefing, anchoring, mooring to buoy and alongside.

-- Navigation: fixes, electronic navigation, waypoints, dead reckoning, estimated positions, tide heights and streams, IALA buoyage, log
+- Navigation: fixes, electronic navigation, AIS system, Depth sounder, log, dead reckoning, estimated positions, course to steer, tide heights and streams, IALA buoyage and lights.

 - Pilotage: preparing a plan, leading and clearing lines, transits and soundings